enasequence/ena-browser-documentation/browser/ena-record.rst

 Organisation of a Project in ENA
 --------------------------------

+When data is submitted to the archive, the data submitter establishes relationships between each record in a research project following the ENA metadata model:

 .. image:: images/metadata-model.png

-When data is submitted to the archive, the data submitter establishes relationships between the records so someone viewing the data can easily navigate between the records.
+This is so someone viewing the data can easily navigate between the records.
 This makes it easy to explore the data generated from biological samples which were sequenced/analysed within the same research project.